Comment maximiser les exonérations fiscales lors d'un transfert d'entreprise?

 Capital gains exemption

-Definition: A tax exemption that allows business owners to sell their qualified shares without paying taxes on some or all of the gains made.
+Definition: A tax exemption that allows business owners to sell their qualified stock without paying taxes on some or all of the gains.

-Explanation: When an owner sells shares of his business, he can be exempt from taxes on the gains up to a certain amount.
+Explanation: When an owner sells shares in his business, he may be exempt from taxes on the gains up to a certain amount.

-Definition: Shares of companies that meet the criteria of an actively carried on small business in Canada.
+Definition: Shares of companies that meet the criteria of a small business operating actively in Canada.

-Definition: Minimum period during which shares must be held to qualify for certain tax exemptions.
+Definition: Minimum period for which shares must be held to qualify for certain tax exemptions.

-Explanation: To benefit from certain tax exemptions, the shares must have been held for at least two years.
+Explanation: To qualify for certain tax exemptions, shares must have been held for at least two years.

 Eligible assets